vincentriemer/io-808/tutorial/tutorial.md

 You know what's better than a 16 step pattern?
 A 32 step pattern!

 As mentioned before each pattern has 2 parts that can be programmed.
-To edit the second part you need to switch to the `2nd PART` mode via the `MODE` knob.
+To edit the second part you need to switch to the `2nd PART` mode via the mode knob.

 ![2nd Part Mode](images/2nd-part-mode.png)